EmetLabs/.github/profile/README.md

 ## Our Approach

-- **Deterministic Detection** — No ML black boxes.
+- **Deterministic Detection:**  No ML black boxes.
 Every rule is auditable and predictable.
-- **Privacy First** — All analysis happens locally.
+- **Privacy First:**  All analysis happens locally.
 We don't collect user data.
-- **Open Source** — Security tools should be transparent and verifiable.
+- **Open Source:**  Security tools should be transparent and verifiable.
-- **Practical Focus** — We build tools that solve real problems, not theoretical ones.
+- **Practical Focus:**  We build tools that solve real problems, not theoretical ones.

 ## Research Areas